 As part of this initiative Trafford Council has been awarded funding from MCF to create Trafford’s first active neighbourhood in Flixton, Davyhulme East, Davyhulme West and Urmston.

 - More walking and cycling routes connecting communities

 - Fully segregated routes along some of the busiest roads

 - New crossings of busy roads or other physical barriers that divide communities

 - Prioritising the movement of people over vehicles

 - Environmentally friendly community spaces

-To discuss any of the above please contact the team by email at firstname.lastname@example.org
+To discuss any of the above please contact the team @OneTrafford or by email at firstname.lastname@example.org

 Have your say today!